-Risk Measurement
+Risk measurement

-Risk measurement is the assessment of HSA's actual risk exposures using various methods including risk and capital models, stress and scenario testing, reverse stress testing, and expert judgment.
+Risk measurement is the assessment of HSA's actual risk exposures using various methods including risk and capital models, stress and scenario testing, reverse stress testing, and expert judgement.
 This enables the prioritisation of risk and mitigating actions.